What’s with the Statue?

 “If We Went Away. . .?”

-This week’s blogs are video excerpts of wisdom from prior credit union leaders. (best read in browser mode)
+This blog series uses video excerpts with bits of wisdom from prior credit union leaders. (best read in browser mode)

 I believe they still speak to our present circumstances.
-For the core of their observations are timeless.
+For the core of these observations are timeless.

 Doug Fecher (now retired) CEO of Wright-Patt Credit Union, Dayton, Ohio speaks to the ultimate mission of the cooperative. (just over 1 minute)